Jordan Baggett: Club career

-Washington Spirit, 2019–2023
+Washington Spirit

 At the 2019 NWSL College Draft, the Washington Spirit traded three players and a fourth round draft pick to Sky Blue FC to acquire the 3rd overall pick in the draft.
 The Spirit used this draft pick to select Baggett.
 On March 4, 2019, Washington announced that Baggett had signed a contract with the club.
 She came third in voting for NWSL Rookie of the Year following the 2019 season.
 During the 2022 Challenge Cup, Baggett collided with North Carolina Courage striker Debinha and was stretchered off the field.
 While the medical team brought the stretcher over, multiple Spirit players ran with the cart to try to bring it to Baggett faster.
 The Spirit later announced Baggett was discharged from the hospital and was in concussion protocol.

 On January 18, 2023, the Spirit re-signed Baggett to a new two-year contract with an option for 2025, however the club would later trade her to Racing Louisville FC on April 25, 2023.
 Across her four full seasons with the Spirit, Baggett appeared in 42 matches, scored five goals, and had one assist.
 She was a part of the 2021 Spirit team that won the club's first-ever NWSL Championship.

-Racing Louisville FC, 2023–
+Racing Louisville

 On April 25, 2023, the Spirit traded Baggett to Racing Louisville FC in exchange for Racing's second-round pick in the 2024 NWSL Draft and a third-round pick in the 2025 NWSL Draft.
+She departed from Louisville upon the expiry of her contract.

+Denver Summit

+On December 9, 2025, Denver Summit FC signed Baggett to a one-year contract ahead of its inaugural season in the NWSL.